Frequently Asked Questions (FAQ)

 Once the governance template is submitted to GLSE, the process can take up to 2 – 3 months.

 5) What happens once all approvals are obtained?

 GLSE informs the School of Graduate Studies and the Vice-Provost, Academic Change of the approved changes.
 This triggers any changes that SGS needs to make on ROSI.

 Graduate units (Graduate Coordinators and Administrators), as well as any designated faculty (as noted on the Governance Template/Proposal) will be informed by email once all the necessary divisional governance approvals are obtained.
-Graduate units and Collaborative Programs will continue to be responsible for updating its SGS calendar entry each year by the deadline, as communicated by SGS.
+Graduate units and Collaborative Specialization will continue to be responsible for updating its SGS calendar entry each year by the deadline, as communicated by SGS.

 6) How soon can an academic change be implemented?

 As many of you know, the SGS calendar is updated once a year.
-Graduate units and Collaborative Programs normally submit their edits by March 31st.
+Graduate units and Collaborative Specialization normally submit their edits by March 31st.
 Any academic changes that impact the core curriculum/program requirements, approvals must be obtained well in advances of the SGS Calendar deadline.
 This is imperative for program requirements and optional for electives.